 The barter system is the oldest form of economic exchange, involving a direct trade of goods and services between parties.
 Even though this system has existed since ancient times, it has always faced the challenge to match the needs of different parties involved in a transaction.
 Often an arrangement of additional parties is inevitable to align the requirements at the same place at the same time which slowly motivated the innovation of currencies through successive stages of evolution as a neutral medium of exchange.
-A cash-based system definitely addresses this problem, but no trade can take place without an initial allocation of cash, and the credit-based system is not without issue either as there is a risk of the borrower defaulting on the repayment of their debt.
+A cash-based system addresses this problem, but no trade can take place without an initial allocation of cash, and the credit-based system is not without issue either as there is a risk of the borrower defaulting on the repayment of their debt.

 Online payments started gaining popularity in the early 1990s, but consumers were heavily hesitant to disclose information required for the transaction to materialize.
 To address this concern, an architecture named SET has been developed by Mastercard and VISA in collaboration with tech-giants such as IBM, Microsoft, Verisign and RSA [1].
 This architecture used an encryption for the purchase details along with the consumer’s credit card information that no one except the intermediary could decrypt.
 The intermediary had the authority to approve transactions only if the consumer’s purchase details matched with merchant’s view.
 Unfortunately, this system failed over time due to lack of user friendliness as the system required the buyers to get a digital certificate which was a tedious task.
-This paved the way for cryptocurrencies where a public key would become user’s identity and thus anonymity would be maintained.
+NO. THIS DID NOT PAVE THE WAY FOR CRYPTOCURRENCY.

 The first idea of a digital currency was conceptualized in 1983 by an American cryptographer, David Chaum, who developed ecash and later founded an electronic finance company named Digicash [1].
 Chaum introduced a ‘blind signature’ that concealed the content using the encryption algorithm RSA.
 This content then could be unblinded and authenticated by the recipient via a digital signature.
 This electronic cash still needed financial institutions operating as a centralized authority to ensure a trustworthy system for its users.
 After the downfall of Digicash, the world economy has observed numerous initiatives of an electronic cash, including e-Gold, Bitcash, Bitgold, B-money, PayPal to name a few [1].